Nowadays this is protected area – Antelope Valley California Poppy Reserve.

 Friends discover poppy

-In the early 19th century Russian Empire organized several rather successful voyages around the world to extend the political and economic contacts of empire.
+In the early 19th century Russian Empire organized several rather successful voyages around the world to extend the political and economic contacts of the empire.
 During such voyages groups of scientists traditionally were taken aboard.
 Brig "Rurik" made its trip in 1815 – 1818 and the botanist of the team was German Adelbert von Chamisso but entomologist – Baltic German from the present day Estonia Friedrich von Eschscholtz.
 Both became close friends during the expedition and when Chamisso described the beautiful orange Californian flower, he named the plant after his friend – Eschscholzia californica Cham.
 Letter "t" somehow is lost from the family of Eschscholtz in the Latin name of the plant.

 Painter protects poppy field